DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 Where dx is the X delta and dy is the y delta, and we repeat this by incrementing until the endpoint is reached.

-This algorithm has proven to be efficient to rasterize lines as it doesn't involves operations with floating point, here's the code for this algorithm as seen on class:
+This algorithm has proven to be efficient to rasterize lines as it doesn't involves operations with floating point.
 ```C++
 void DrawLine(Pixel *pxli, Pixel *pxlf){//parameters changed
     int dx = pxlf->getX() - pxli->getX();